How the Jewish Left and Palestinian Arabs Can Remake Israeli Politics

 In the long run, those who desire to create a political and ideological response to Netanyahu’s fear-mongering must ask themselves: What does it mean to be a liberal or progressive in Israel today?
 Not only do we need to call for ending the occupation within a framework of two states, but we must also address the fundamental political inequalities of the Arab minority in Israel.
 The Jewish left and the Arab Palestinian parties in Israel must be able to seek a more common political and ideological ground; otherwise Netanyahu’s claim of Arab citizens as a political threat to the Jewish state will remain without an ideological and political alternative.

 An alliance based on political interests does not mean shelving forever a longer conversation on political and national identity.
 The need to work together—due to practical political weaknesses—can also be a crucial first step for mutual understanding of what a shared society can look like.
 If Jews and Arabs within Israel desire to see themselves in positions of leadership, the road lies through creating a stronger common civic identity, not through the heightening of differences.

-Mikhael Manekin is the Israel director for the Alliance for Israel’s Future. @MikhaelManekin
+Mikhael Manekin is a Jewish Israeli and a member of the Israeli Labor Party.
+He is also the Israel director for the Alliance for Israel’s Future.
+Twitter: @MikhaelManekin

 Ameer Fakhoury is a Palestinian citizen of Israel and the head of the School for Peace Research Center at Wahat al-Salam-Neve Shalom.